Name and domicile

-To promote the realisation of its intentions, the Union drafts proposals and initiatives, makes submissions, organises training, negotiation and communication events, engages in publishing activities and cooperation with other organisations in the research and education sector, awards grants to research activities that support the Union’s intentions as well as represents its members in collective bargaining negotiations and concludes agreements on their part.
+To promote the realisation of its intentions, the Union drafts proposals and initiatives, issues statements, organises training, negotiation and communication events, engages in publishing activities and cooperation with other organisations in the research and education sector, awards grants to research activities that support the Union’s intentions as well as represents its members in collective bargaining negotiations and concludes agreements on their part.

 The Union may seek membership in domestic and international organisations and organs that enable it to promote Union aims.

 The Union has regular, supporter and honorary members.

 Regular membership is open to university professors or other researchers and educators, who hold a comparable position, as well to registered associations that strive for similar aims as the Union.
 The Union’s Board of Directors accepts regular members, although associations seeking regular membership need to be accepted by the Union Council.
 Attained membership privileges will be retained in the event of an amendment to the bylaws.

 Persons employed in a research or education function by a university as well as organisations with legal capacity may join the Union as supporter members.
 The Union’s Board of Directors accepts supporter members.

 A person who has promoted the Union’s aims in a substantial manner can be invited to an honorary membership at the proposal of the Union’s Board of Directors.
 The Union’s Council invites honorary members.